openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/infrastructure-general/namespace-regulation-for-pods/README.md

 1. Deploy Gatekeeper operator
 3. Deploy the template & constraint yamls that define the policy
-4. Deploy Pods on undesiered namespace to make sure the policy prevents it
+4. Deploy Pods on undesired namespace to make sure the policy prevents it

 ## Deploy the template & constraint yamls that define the policy